Setup a development environment

 INFO

-If you wish to explore a vanilla MicroPowerManager instance where you can register new users and tenants from scratch, set MPM_LOAD_DEMO_DATA
+If you wish to explore a vanilla MicroPowerManager instance where you can register new users and tenants from scratch, set MPM_LOAD_DEMO_DATA to false.

 However, for a better development flow it is generally recommended to seed the local development environment with demo data.